The disturbing case of James Jordan - The Appalachian Trail Murderer

 The May 2019 Appalachian Trail attack and murder

 The criminal complaint filed in the U.S. District Court for the Western District of Virginia stated the incident began when Jordan approached a group of four hikers in Jefferson National Forest in western Virginia on the evening of May 10th.
-For weeks, he had walked the Appalachian Trail with his dog, Felicia.
+He had walked the Appalachian Trail for weeks with his dog, Felicia.
 His trail name was Sovereign, “the captain of the hit squad,” when he looked into the eyes of the hikers he encountered, he seemed very far away.

 Jordan eventually gave up and returned to the campsite; he then began verbally abusing the other two hikers, a man and a woman.
 Jordan and 43-year-old Ronnie S. Sanchez Jr., of Oklahoma, started arguing.
 Sanchez started trying to phone 911 from his cell phone, and at this point, Jordan began stabbing him in the upper torso as the woman looked on.